agdturner/ccg-math/README.md

 # [agdt-java-math](https://github.com/agdturner/agdt-java-math)

 ## Description
-A Java library aiming for [arbitrary precision arithmetic](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) using the latest [openJDK](https://openjdk.java.net/), the complimentary [BigMath](https://github.com/eobermuhlner/big-math) library, and [exp4J](https://github.com/fasseg/exp4j) for [symbolic computation](https://en.wikipedia.org/wiki/Symbolic_computation).
+A Java library aiming for [arbitrary precision arithmetic](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) using the latest [openJDK](https://openjdk.java.net/), the complimentary [BigMath](https://github.com/eobermuhlner/big-math) library, and some [symbolic computation](https://en.wikipedia.org/wiki/Symbolic_computation).

-The library provides BigInteger and BigDecimal arithmetic that goes beyond what has been available in the latest openJDK.
-Users can expect to obtain results accurate to a specified scale (given a RoundingMode).
+The library provides additional [BigInteger](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/math/BigInteger.html), BigDecimal and BigRational number arithmetic that goes beyond what has been available in the latest [openJDK](https://openjdk.java.net/) and [BigMath](https://github.com/eobermuhlner/big-math).
+For many functions the user specifies a minimum precision scale for the precision of the result where: a positive value gives the number of decimal places the result must be accurate to; and, a negative value gives a scale of unit to the left of the decimal point that the number must be accurate too.
+More accurate result can be provided and the user may use rounding, but the result is accurate at least to the minimum precision scale specified.
+Sometimes the result is rounded using [RoundingMode.HALF_UP](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/math/RoundingMode.html#HALF_UP) using a can expect to obtain results accurate to a specified scale (given a RoundingMode).
 It also provides:
 - functionality for processing complex numbers where the real and imaginary parts are stored in part as BigDecimals or BigRationals;
 - a package uk.ac.leeds.ccg.matrices with a class for processing matrices;
 - a package uk.ac.leeds.ccg.primes with a class for prime numbers.